abinarain/DMWAS/README.md

 The multiple files which comprises of the scores are then used to replace the DIPs in MultiColFile resulting in MultiColDIPsScore file
 #Usage$ python3 ReplaceMultiColDIPs.py MultiColFile StepsWhereMultiColsAre ReverseScoreFileName \
 #Example: python3 ReplaceMultiColDIPs.py multiColumnSplitSample.csv 2 reverse \
-If the outputFile name needed is that of the inputFile name itself appended with 'Scored' word, and the input should be read from directory ./readwrite and the Output to send to ./readwrite2 , then use ReplaceMultiColDIPsNew.py for it.
-Example:
-#python3 ReplaceMultiColDIPsNew.py splitDIPs.403 2 reverseDivs.403.\
-The above command line will read data from file file reverseDivs.403. followed by as many columns as in splitDIPs.403 and will result in output file splitDIPs.403.Scored.txt\
 ###########################################################################################\